 We invite you to discover the initial programming Petra already has in place.
-All of our programming is specifically designed to meet the unique needs of the peacebuilders we believe in and care so much about.
+All of our programs are specifically designed to meet the unique needs of the peacebuilders we believe in and care so much about.

 Petra aims to meet the highest ethical standards in all the professionals services we offer, utilizing only coaches certified by the International Coach Federation (ICF) and a vetted referral network of known and trusted counseling and psychologist professionals.

-We believe that integrating these different approaches to humanitarian staff care will enable us to provide a well-rounded and practical approach to caring for and equipping people building peace, both when they come to us and also in the field.
+We believe that integrating varied approaches to humanitarian staff care—from coaching and training to personal, group and critical incident debriefing—will enable us to provide a well-rounded and practical approach to caring for and equipping people building peace, both when they come to us and also in the field.

 Resilience Coaching Journeys